-- Expect to spend a while on this.
+- Expect to spend a bit of time on this.

 - It's a good idea to photocopy the paper that comes with the punchcards so that you can sketch as much as you